 I Miss You Vintage

-One of Toronto’s more upscale vintage stores, I Miss You Vintage houses an elegant selection of cocktail dresses and women’s clothing from the 60’s and 70’s.
+One of Toronto’s more upscale vintage stores, I Miss You Vintage houses an elegant selection of cocktail dresses and women’s clothing from the 60s and 70s.
 If you’re looking for the perfect dress for a fab event, this is the place to find it, along with a matching pair of kitten heels.
 (63 Ossington Avenue / 416-916-7021).

 This tiny hole-in-the-wall boutique in Parkdale is as well-loved as it is unassuming.
-In a space no bigger than Carrie Bradshaw’s walk in closet are dynamic, fashion-forward vintage pieces in brands like D&G, Allan Cherry, Holt Renfrew, and more.
-Savvy and chatty owner Crispian Underwood will help you find what you want, and be totally honest about how it looks.
+In a space no bigger than Carrie Bradshaw’s walk-in closet Stella Luna has dynamic and fashion-forward vintage pieces in brands like D&G, Alan Cherry, Holt Renfrew and more.
+Savvy and chatty owner Crispian Underwood will help you find what you want and be totally honest about how it looks.
 (1627 Queen Street West / 416-536-7300).

-Toronto’s vintage stores not only offer a way to find fantastic souvenirs for low prices, but also a one of a kind day out.
+Toronto’s vintage stores offer not only a way to find fantastic souvenirs for low prices, but also a one-of-a-kind day of exploring.
 Shop like a local.
 Shop vintage!